 Communication address: Only one-to-one connection is available for the host computer and wired controller, and the wired controller is a slave unit.
-The communication address of the host computer and wired controller is consistent with the address of 17.2 HMI Address for BMS (for servicemen).
+The communication address of the host computer and wired controller is consistent with the address of HMI Address for BMS (In FOR SERVICEMAN mode).

 Baud rate: 9600.
-Number of digits: 8 Verification: none
+Number of digits: 8 Verification: none.
 Stop bit: 1 bit